TeamKnown/Crum/README.md

 # Crum - Augmented Reality Mobile Application

+An augmented reality and social media application which allows users to create and collect messages with png images in a shared augmented reality space.
+We refer to a message with a png image as a “crum”.

 Develop by Thomas Zhang, Mark Czernyk, Apirl(TianXin) Angland and Peter(CHAOHUI) Chen

 # SetUp